dylan-lang/opendylan/documentation/intro-dylan/source/modules-libraries.rst

 while the slot ``owner`` is read/write.

-Note that when a module adds a method to an imported generic function, the change affects all modules using that function. ``define method`` adds the new method to the existing generic function object, which may be referenced by any module importing its binding.
+Note that when a module adds a method to an imported generic function, the change affects all modules using that function. :drm:`define method <define_method>` adds the new method to the existing generic function object, which may be referenced by any module importing its binding.
 The module that originally defined the generic function may prevent this behavior by